Madohoso/Distributed-Computing-Project/README.md

 11. Use the following controls to play the game:
 12. Move Left: LEFT ARROW KEY
 13. Move Right: RIGHT ARROW KEY
 14. A chat function is also provided for players to communicate.
-You can send messages using the following steps:
+    <br></br>You can send messages using the following steps:
+    <br></br>
-15. Start typing your message: the characters will appear at the bottom of the screen.
+    • Start typing your message: the characters will appear at the bottom of the screen.
+   	<br></br>
-16. Press ENTER to send your message: it will appear on the right side of the screen.
+    • Press ENTER to send your message: it will appear on the right side of the screen.
+   	<br></br>
-17. Press BACKSPACE to delete characters in your current message.
+    • Press BACKSPACE to delete characters in your current message.

 ## Troubleshooting